HSAnet/reverse-traceroute/README.md

 The client application supports both single- and multipath discovery.
 When run in the singlepath mode a fixed flow identifier has to be specified, which determines the path that the traceroute probes will illuminate.
-When run in the multipath mode, a variation of the DiamondMiner algorithm ensures that all nodes for a hop will be detected with a certainty specified by the user.
+When run in the multipath mode, a variation of the [Diamond Miner](https://github.com/dioptra-io/diamond-miner) algorithm ensures that all nodes for a hop will be detected with a certainty specified by the user.

 Both modes of operation can be used to in the forward and, since we are talking about reverse traceroute, in the **reverse** direction.